Tominator2/lollybot/trunk/ lollybot/README.txt

 CHANGE LOG:
 -----------
+v0.1.2
+- Minor typo fixes throughout
+- Added a buttonPressed array to the client for storing button states.

 v0.1.1
-- Changed the name of the client JavaScript file to lollybot-control
+- Changed the name of the client JavaScript file to lollybot-control.
 - Added a new clearQueue() command.

 v0.1.0